mortael/script.skinshortcuts/resources/docs/advanced/Overriding an action.md

 ## Add a supplemental action to all shortcuts in a menu.

 It is possible to supply an additional onclick action for all shortcuts in the list.
-Note that this doesn't override the action, it just adds an additional action to the menu item.
+Note that this doesn't override the action, it adds an action to the menu item.

 `<groupoverride group="[GroupName]" condition="[Boolean condition]">[Action]</groupoverride>`